 THE SHOULDER OF MUTTON PUBLIC HOUSE

 Just how long there has been an inn in Fulford is not clear, though there may have been one since as far back as 1577 when it was said that then there was an inn or tavern for every 95 of the population in England.
-The present inn, The Shoulder of Mutton on the north side of the village green, was probably built at the beginning of the 1800’s, at about the time that a new Alehouses Act regulating the granting of licences to sell beer, wine, and spirits, was introduced, and may well have been built on the site of an earlier tavern as the cellar is hewn out of the rock and is said to have a naturally controlled temperature of 55 degrees.
+The present inn, The Shoulder of Mutton on the north side of the village green, was probably built at the beginning of the 1800’s,.

 FULFORD POST OFFICE AND VILLAGE STORE